MBPCC, St. Elizabeth Hospital Partner to Offer Free Screening

 - Teach children the shadow rule: If your shadow is shorter than you, the sun’s rays are at their strongest and extra precautions should be taken.

 - Check the sunscreen’s expiration date.
-Sunscreen without an expiration date has a shelf life of no more than three years, but it’s even shorter if it has been exposed to high temperatures like in a glove box or stored on a boat.
+Sunscreen without an expiration date has a shelf life of no more than three years, but it’s even shorter if it has been exposed to high temperatures – such as in a glove box or stored on a boat.

 - Sunglasses protect your eyes from UV rays and reduce the risk of cataracts.